Durss/Thermal-printer-char-generator/README.md

 Thermal printer char generator
 ==============================

-Allows to easily generate Arduino compatible C code to create and print custom font chars for this Thermal Printer : https://www.adafruit.com/product/597
+Allows to easily generate Arduino compatible C code to create and print custom font chars (or images) for this Thermal Printer : https://www.adafruit.com/product/597

 User's manual for a recall :